3 min read

 Black Beans

-• 8 to 10 cups water for cooking and soaking
+• 8 cups of water, plus some for soaking

 • 1 teaspoon olive oil

-• Optional: pepper, cumin, chili powder, oregano or Mexican oregano, garlic, onion, peppers, lime juice, or cilantro
+• Optional: pepper, cumin, chili powder, oregano or Mexican oregano, garlic, onion, peppers, lime juice, cilantro

-• Simmer beans until tender, ranging from 45 to 60 minutes.
-Stir occasionally.
-Add more boiling water if needed.
+3. Simmer until beans are tender, about 45 to 60 minutes, stirring occasionally and adding more boiling water if needed.

-• Once tender, drain beans and add seasoning, if desired.
+4. Once tender, drain the beans and season as desired.

 • 1 teaspoon oil